The Yabba dabba dispute is resolved. Fred Flintstone can stay | ExBulletin

 The Yabba dabba dispute is resolved.
 Fred Flintstone can stay

 Technically, the owner of the fancy Flintstones house in an upscale San Francisco suburb has settled a lawsuit with the town of Hillsborough.
-But the deal will allow Fred and his friends to stay.
+But the agreement will allow Fred and his friends stay.

 In a yabba dabba dispute that pitted property rights against government rules that unfolded in international media, retired publishing mogul Florence Fang defended her colorful bulbous house and elaborate tribute to family Flintstones, featuring Stone Age sculptures inspired by the 1960s cartoon, as well as aliens and other quirks.